01-edu/public/subjects/shop/README.md

 ### Instructions

 In this website the goal is for you to fix it so that it will be possible to create users.
-Additionally, those users will be able to create adds to sell products in the website.
+Additionally, those users will be able to create ads to sell products in the website.

-To create an add you will have to go to the `Sell` button and create the add.
-You will be able to give a title to your add, a price, a model and a description.
+To create an ad you will have to go to the `Sell` button and create the ad.
+You will be able to give a title to your ad, a price, a model and a description.
 You also must select a brand, a color and a condition for your product.
 Moreover, you will be able to choose images from your folder in app/assets/images.

 First you will have to implement a controller called `registrations_controller` that can be found incomplete in app/controllers.
 You will need [Devise](https://github.com/heartcombo/devise) which is a flexible authentication solution for Rails based on Warden.